Do free or low-cost flights peak your interest? Then keep reading to learn about Space-A travel and how it works.

-If there are any seats available on a flight, potential passengers are selected by Category, normally just referred to as Cat, and by sign up date/time.
-There are six Categories and each has specific requirements that must be met.
-It’s not as hard as it sounds.
-The highest category is Cat 1 and they get selected first.
-The lowest is Cat 6.
+If there are seats available on a flight, potential passengers are selected by Category, normally just referred to as CAT, and by sign-up date and time.

 Category 1– Emergency Leave Unfunded Travel Transportation by the most expeditious routing only for bona fide immediate family emergencies, as determined by DOD Directive 1327.5 -This travel privilege shall not be used in lieu of a funded travel entitlement.